-In Cloud Block Storage you both attach and mount a Volume to a Server.
-These terms might sound similar, so it can get confusing as to their differences.
+In Cloud Block Storage you both attach and mount a volume to a server.
+The following information explains these concepts:

 Attach: When you attach a Cloud Block Storage Volume to a server, a logical connection is created from a Cloud Block Storage node to the hypervisor hosting your cloud server.
 This is done over a network link via the iSCSI protocol.
 The new Volume gets exposed as a virtual device to the host.
 To your Cloud Server, the Volume appears as a new raw storage device.
 Attaching a Cloud Block Storage Volume can be accomplished via the API or through Control Panel.

 Mount: Mounting is generally done once a volume has been attached and formatted for use by a computer’s operating system.
 Mounting is the process in which a user instructs the operating system how to logically map the directory structure to a physical storage device.
 You can only mount a volume through the computer’s operating system.

 For more information on how to mount your volume, see Prepare your volume.

 ©2020 Rackspace US, Inc.